Let’s talk about the perfect Epcot touring plan, because I feel like we nailed it this trip!

-Since my brother and his girlfriend were running late this morning, and didn’t have breakfast, they were starving, so after Figment it was off to The Land pavilion for them to get food.
+Since my brother and his girlfriend were running late this morning, and didn’t have breakfast, they were starving.
+After Figment it was off to The Land pavilion for food.

 As we were going down the escalator we saw that Living With The Land was WALK ON, so we went on that, which was a good thing, because once we got off the line was LONG.

-After the ride, Josh and I had a light snack while my brother and his girlfriend had lunch at the Seasons quick service area (they have my FAVORITE chocolate cake ever!).
+After the ride, Mr. ADOL and I had a light snack while my brother and his girlfriend had lunch in the Seasons quick service area (they have my FAVORITE chocolate cake ever!).

 1:20: Still sitting in The Land pavilion.
-I canceled Josh and my Mission Space fast pass, since my brother and I didn’t want to go on, and my brother’s girlfriend already had two FP’s for 2:10.
-However, instead of CHANGING it, which I should have done so I could pick something else, I accidentally cancelled it.
-I’ll have to go to Guest Relations later on for them to fix it.
+I canceled our Mission Space fast pass, since my brother and I didn’t want to go on, and my brother’s girlfriend already had two FP’s for 2:10.
+However, instead of CHANGING it, which I should have done (so I could pick something else), I accidentally cancelled it.
+I’ll have to go to Guest Relations later on to fix it.

 Once everyone was finished eating, we stopped by the bathrooms to freshen up, and then headed to Spaceship Earth (for our FP).
-My brother and his girlfriend had 1:05-2:05 and Josh and I had 1:20-2:20.
+My brother and his girlfriend had 1:05-2:05 and we had 1:20-2:20.

 1:40: Spaceship Earth.

-2:15: Josh and my brother’s girlfriend headed to Mission Space, while my brother and I went to guest relations to fix my fast pass mess up.
+2:15: Mr. ADOL and my brother’s girlfriend headed to Mission Space, while my brother and I went to guest relations to fix my fast pass mess up.
 Guest relations was WONDERFUL!
-I told the lady I just wanted to get my third fast pass back so I could use it and get a 4th fast pass for Soarin’.
+I told the lady I just wanted to get my third fast pass back so I could dump it and get a 4th fast pass for Soarin’.
 She said no problem, and just asked what time we wanted Soarin’ for!
 We decided on 7:10, right before our dinner reservations at Garden Grill, which is in the same building.
-I had Josh’s Magic Band with me, so she was able to do it for us right there.
-Unfortunately, Josh had my brother’s magic band, and my brother’s girlfriend had hers, so we couldn’t update theirs!
+I had Mr. ADOL’s Magic Band with me, so she was able to do it for us right there.
+Mr. ADOL had my brother’s magic band, and my brother’s girlfriend had hers, so we couldn’t update theirs!
 The lady said not to worry.
-Now that they used their 3rd fast pass, they can just go to a kiosk and get their 4th.
+Now that they had used their 3rd fast pass, they can just go to a kiosk and get their 4th.

 After guest relations, my brother and I headed to Mission Space.
 We went inside the kids area (the advanced training lab by the ride’s exit), and waited in the nice air conditioning!
 Of course my “kid” brother had to play around while we waited!

 Once they came off the ride, we headed to a FP kiosk to get the rest of the Soarin’ FP’s for later.
-We had no issue getting theirs within a 5 minute window of the ones I got before.
+We had no issue getting theirs within a 5 minute window of ours.

-We were close to the soda’s from around the world area, which Josh loves, so we headed there next.
+We were close to the soda’s from around the world area, so we headed there next.
 Meanwhile, my brother’s girlfriend got Starbucks from next door.

-Then, we spent time taking pictures in front of the Epcot ball.
-Definitely make sure you leave time to do this, because it’s so fun to sit in this area and stare at the ball, watch the monorail as it passes by, and listen to the water fountains!
+Next, we spent time taking pictures in front of the Epcot ball.
+Definitely make sure you leave time to do this!
+We love sitting down and taking in this area, admiring the ball and fountains while watching the monorail pass by!

 We were getting hot again.
 I’ve been keeping my eye on the character spot wait time all day, and the line thus far hasn’t gone below 30-45 minutes, which is just too long for me.
 I randomly checked, and it was down to a 15 minute wait, so we headed there.